Slumdog Millionaire: Plot

-Jamal is extremely successful on the show and becomes popular across India, much to the dismay of the show's host, Prem Kumar.
-Kumar attempts to trick Jamal by feeding him the wrong answer to the penultimate question.
-However, Jamal uses his 50/50 lifeline and answers correctly, raising suspicion that he is cheating.

-When the episode ends, Jamal is arrested.
-After an initial beating, the police inspector listens to his explanation of how he knew each answer.
-Finding his stories "bizarrely plausible", and that he admits that Jamal is "too truthful" to be a liar, the officer allows him to return to the show.
-Latika sees Jamal on the news.
-In an effort to make amends for his past behaviour, Salim gives Latika his phone and car keys, asking her to forgive him and to keep the phone near.
-After Latika leaves, Salim fills a bathtub with money and sits in it, waiting for Javed to realise Latika is free.
+Jamal plays well and becomes popular across India, much to the dismay of the show's host, Prem Kumar.
+Kumar attempts to trick Jamal by feeding him the wrong answer to the penultimate question; however, Jamal answers correctly.
+When the episode ends, Jamal is arrested and tortured by the police, who suspect him of cheating.
+The police inspector eventually listens to his explanation of how he knew each answer.
+The officer believes Jamal and allows him to return to the show.
+Latika sees that Jamal was arrested on the news.
+Feeling guilty about his past behaviour, Salim gives Latika his phone and car keys, asking her to forgive him.
+After Latika leaves, Salim fills a bathtub with money and sits in it, waiting for Javed to realise what happened.